-- CFP® licensees have to complete a course of study and pass examinations in risk management, investment, tax planning, retirement planning, and estate planning.
+- CFP[®] licensees have to complete a course of study and pass an examination covering risk management, investment planning, retirement planning, estate planning, financial planning principles, psychology of financial planning, and professional conduct and regulation.
 They must also have a minimum of three years of work experience, continue to update their knowledge in the field, and adhere to a prescribed code of ethics.
-CFP® licensees are certified by the Certified Financial Planner Board of Standards, Inc. (CFP Board). - People holding the ChFC designation complete courses in economics, investments, insurance, taxation, and related areas from the American College in Bryn Mawr, Pennsylvania.
-This designation is an outgrowth of the Chartered Life
+CFP[®] licensees are certified by the Certified Financial Planner Board of Standards, Inc. (CFP Board). - People holding the ChFC designation complete courses in economics, investments, insurance, taxation, and related areas from the American

-- Underwriter program, which indicates extensive study of insurance.
-Ethics requirements also apply to holders of this designation. - Personal financial specialist (PFS) designations are obtained by some certified public accountants (CPAs).
+College in Bryn Mawr, Pennsylvania.
+This designation is an outgrowth of the Chartered Life Underwriter program, which indicates extensive study of insurance.
+Ethics requirements also apply to holders of this designation.

+• Personal financial specialist (PFS) designations are obtained by some certified public accountants (CPAs).
 The designations call for additional specialized education, and other requirements established by the American Institute of CPAs must be met.
 CPAs with the PFS designation provide a broad range of personal financial services, which may include investment advice.